 I stood there and listened, saying little else, attempting to defuse the situation.
-I was deeply wounded but functioning, hurt from his stinging invective.
+I was deeply wounded but functioning, and hurt from stinging invective.

 What do you say to this person?
 Is there a forum for such criticism?
 What about a personal note or a telephone call or an honest conversation?
 To my mind, this situation is worthy of a gospel story in itself.

-On these occasions, you are brought back to the reality that there are some really angry people out there whose sense of Catholicism combined with the spark plug of American politics make for a dangerous mix, and the potential for lethal combustion.
+On these occasions, you are brought back to the reality that there are some furious people out there whose sense of Catholicism combined with the spark plug of American politics make for a dangerous mix and the potential for deadly combustion.

 So what does this incident have to do with communication and pastoral ministry?

-Jill Lapore, the Harvard historian and writer for the New Yorker, has commented that the decline in the press coincides with the decline in democracy and comity.
-She has an important point to make about how we conduct our public lives in view of the type of super charged and dangerous political rhetoric that fills the airwaves on radio, cable television and of course, on the Internet.
+Jill Lapore, the Harvard historian and writer for the New Yorker has commented that the decline in the press coincides with the decline in democracy and comity.
+She has an important point to make about how we conduct our public lives because of the type of supercharged and dangerous political rhetoric that fills the airwaves on radio, cable television, and of course, on the Internet.

-Political life has no monopoly on this form of speech, and I’m inclined to believe that we as persons of religion are not immune from this form of social behavior and political discourse, and in some cases, we have copied it – word for word, and with emotional flurry.
+Political life has no monopoly on this form of speech, and I’m inclined to believe that we, as persons of religion, are not immune from this form of social behavior and political discourse.
+In some cases, we have copied it – word for word, and with an emotional flurry.